kd0kfo/blog/README.md

 Content may be placed in any subdirectory of the top most directory of the blog website.
 Then, for each blog file, an entry is made in the "urls" dict in the cgi-bin/local_settings.py file.
 An example is provided in cgi-bin/local_settings.py.example.

-The page can use a custom stylesheet, called my.css.
+The page can use a custom stylesheet, defined by the variable "stylesheet" in cgi-bin/local_settings.py.

 Requires
 ---------